NHSDigital/bcss-playwright/docs/utility-guides/DatasetField.md

-# Utility Guide: Dataset Field Util
+# Utility Guide: Dataset Field Utility

-The Dataset Field Util utility allows for selecting different locators dynamically.<br>
+The Dataset Field utility allows for selecting different locators dynamically.<br>
 For example, on the investigation dataset, if we want to select the input locator for the `Start of intubation time` field, we can do this by providing the utility with the name of the field

     DatasetFieldUtil(page).populate_input_locator_for_field(